benigeri/refunds-opt-out/README.md

 If you're a student at Stanford, then by default you are billed almost 150$ every quarter to fund student groups.
 After digging in a little, I realized that Stanford gave over 100$ to groups that provided me no value whatsoever.
 Less than 40$ went to the groups that I was somehow interested in.

 Over 12 quarters, this amounts to over $1600, and a lot of students aren't aware of this.
-And if you do want to opt out, you'll have to head to http://waivers.stanford.edu and manually toggle and slide clunky sliders for every single group.
-I personally think it would make a lot more sense for students to have to opt in rather than opt out.
+And if you do want to opt out, you'll have to create a fee waiver request.
+Then for every single student group you have to slide clunky sliders and toggle checkboxes.
+Wouldn't it make a lot more sense for students to have to opt in rather than opt out?

-That's why I wrote a little script that will automatically opt out of each student fee, to turn this into as much of an opt in process as I could.
+That's why I wrote a little script that will automatically opt out of each student fee.
+After running it you'll be able to opt in and fund the groups that bring you value.
 All you have to do is create a new waiver request, and copy and paste some javascript into your browser's URL bar.

 # Instructions